Did you know that not all plastic recyclables are the same?

 Now it’s time to get crafty and create a family recycling cheat sheet.
 To get started, divide a plain sheet of paper into two sections.
 Mark one side “recycling bin” and the other side “trash.”
 Then have your kids fill in the numbers on recyclable items 1 to 7 where they belong in each section based on your findings.

-Hang the chart near your home recycling bin so that the whole family can use it as reference to check recyclables.
-You can also have kids draw an example of the item next to the number as visual reference.
+Hang the chart near your home recycling bin so that the whole family can use it as

 The best way to avoid the items that are extremely difficult to recycle is to be more aware of what they are.
 This game lets kids get to know what types of products typically match with specific numbers on recyclable items.
 Talk about some examples of items—like shampoo bottles, CD cases, and plastic bags—and help your child draw them on cardstock or a piece of cardboard that you’re looking to reuse.
 Then, cut the different images out.

 Repurpose empty tissue or shoe boxes into mini sorting bins, and give each one a number from 1 to 7.
 Gather all the cut-out images to play a game, seeing how many your child can sort into the correct bin.